CAR CLUB COMMUNITY ENGAGEMENT OFFICER

 - Be an enthusiastic advocate for the value/benefits of making behaviour and structural changes to reduce the amount of CO2 released from daily activities, particularly through transport/travel

-The Marketing and Engagement Coordinator will report to the Car Club Manager.
+The Community Engagement Officer will report to the Car Club Manager.

 The contract is for a period of 6 months with the potential to extend.